 At B & A Sector Watch, we review client accounts and account information and strategies in

 writing about every two years.
-The reviews are personally done by our investment advisor, Bob
+The reviews are personally done by our registered investment advisor

-Benkovich.
+representative, Bob Benkovich.

 We do NOT charge for these reviews.

 We are not financial planners.